juniorgasparotto/SysCommand/documentation/en.md

 _Comments:_

-* For the properties, `input posicional` is disabled by default, to enable him use the command property `Command.EnablePositionalArgs` .
+* For properties, the **positional input** is disabled by default, to enable him use the command property `Command.EnablePositionalArgs` .
 * For methods that kind of input is enabled by default, to disable it see in the [Using positional inputs](https://github.com/juniorgasparotto/SysCommand/blob/master/documentation/en.md#methods-positional-inputs)topic.

 ## <a name="input-actions" />`Actions`